 Dover’s has a unique natural environment surrounded by rich downland that is home to rare orchids and butterflies.
 A rare chalk stream runs through the centre of the town with eels and trout among the fish to be found.
 As the river Dour reaches the sea we find an award-winning formalised seafront and further to the west the wilder Shakespeare beach.
 However our town’s environment needs improving in target areas.
 There are also many opportunities to grow food and get closer to nature.

-Dover’s beautiful environment needs improving in target areas.
-We must take every chance to enhance green space within our area.
-We will work with partners to encourage residents and business to love where we live.
-Through Big Local we aim to help make Dover a much smarter more attractive town to live in and visit; which will lead to increased health, well-being and a stronger sense of pride.
+Dover Big Local runs its own projects and works with partners to encourage residents and business to love where we live and make a difference to the town we live in.
+We aim to help make Dover a much smarter more attractive place to live in and visit leading to increased health, well-being and a stronger sense of pride.